fraterrisus/dnd5e/README.md

 `bundle install` to install ruby libraries.

-`rake yarn:install` to install javascript libraries.
-Please run this via `rake` so it can reach into the `bootstrap-icons` package and install the fonts in the right place.
-Or you can run `rake bootstrap:icons` yourself after running `yarn install` from the command line.
+`rake javascript:build css:build` to install node libraries and compile assets.

 `rake db:setup` should produce at least `db/development.sqlite3` which is probably all you need.

-`rails server` should present a page at `http://localhost:3000`, although you won't have any spells visible on the default page.
+At this point, `rails server` should present a page at `http://localhost:3000`, although you won't have any spells visible on the default page.

 ### Spells
 Technical details first: the Spells page will look for data in `public/spells` to display when you